Sindisil/ray-tracer-challenge-java/README.md

 # ray-tracer-challenge-java
-Raytracer implemention following the book "The Ray Tracer Challenge".
+Raytracer implementation following the book "The Ray Tracer Challenge".

 Making this public in case the code might be a helpful example for someone.